NSProgrammer/ZipUtilities/README.md

 ## Introduction

-*ZipUtilities*, prefixed with `NOZ` for _Nolan O'Brien ZipUtilities_, is a library of zipping and unzipping utilities for iOS (and Mac OS X soon).
+*ZipUtilities*, prefixed with `NOZ` for _Nolan O'Brien ZipUtilities_, is a library of zipping and unzipping utilities for iOS and Mac OS X.

 ## Background